Aspiregram/Incrementor-Tool/README.md

 ![Incrementor Tool showcase](img/showcase.gif)

-A simple increment and decrement tool built with HTML, CSS, and JavaScript.
+A simple increment and decrement tool built with HTML, CSS and JavaScript.
 This project is designed to improve coding skills, logical thinking, and web design knowledge.

 ## Table of Contents